 After 1957 the Allard workshops were taken over by the associated company Adlards Motors, a Ford Main Dealership, but a small workshop and offices in Clapham High Street, together with an engineering works and motor accessory shop in Putney were retained.

-Over the 1959-1975 years Allard Motor Company marketed a range of modified Fords, such as the Allardette based on the Ford Anglia, other car conversions and motor accessories including Golde sun roofs and Shorrock superchargers.
+Over the 1959-1975 years Allard Motor Company marketed a range of modified Fords, such as the Allardette based on the Ford Anglia, other vehicle conversions and motor accessories including Golde sun roofs and Shorrock superchargers.

 In 1960 Sydney started building the first dragster outside the USA and introduced drag racing to the UK with the staging of the 1963/64 Dragfests, from where it spread to other countries in Europe.
 Allard built four dragsters, which were raced by Sydney and Alan Allard.